 b) Buy a small 15” travel screen.
 Some of the popular choices is Desklab 4K Touchscreen Monitor.
 While portable screens might not give you a lot of screen estate, you will still see a boost in productivity

 c) Ditch the laptop in favour of the new 24 inch iMac completely.
 While this might be more extreme, the dimensions of the new 24-inch iMac make it one of the most portable desktop computers that we’ve seen so far.
 If you purchase it without a stand and get one separately, it should be easier to fit into the check-in luggage (with a little bit of safety padding!).

 Being out of office or working 100% remotely doesn't mean that you have to miss all the social events and connection with your coworkers.
 With flat.social you can create an amazing playful virtual space where you can all hang out together.
+You can use it as your virtual office or an adhoc creative meeting space.
 Wanna see more?
 Hit on the button below to see the demo video :)